GENERAL INFORMATION

 SUBMISSION AND PARTICIPATION GUIDELINES

-The proposal submission deadline is Monday, November 11, 2024.
-Notifications will be sent in early December.
+The proposal submission deadline has been extended to Monday, December 2, 2024.
+Notifications will be sent in mid-December.
 Participants can select from one of the following presentation formats:

 Time slots for panel and roundtable sessions are 90 minutes in length and may be in-person or hybrid.
 For hybrid presentations, at least one presenter/participant must attend the session in person.